cbrueffer/cbrueffer.github.io/content/project/phd/index.md

 (e.g., point mutations, short insertions and deletions, copy number, structural variants).
 As such it is possible to develop a variety of diagnostics that can be derived from a single sequencing dataset, making RNA-seq a potentially powerful diagnostic tool.

-My ongoing PhD work is about exploring the diagnostic power of RNA-seq by developing and evaluating computational resources for the
+The topic of my PhD thesis was exploring the diagnostic power of RNA-seq by developing and evaluating computational resources for the
-[Sweden Cancerome Analysis Network--Breast (SCAN-B)][scanb] breast cancer project, and by developing diagnostic tools from the generated data.
+[Sweden Cancerome Analysis Network--Breast (SCAN-B)][scanb] breast cancer project and by developing diagnostic tools from the generated data.
 Within SCAN-B the vast majority of breast cancer patients from the participating hospital regions are being enrolled since 2010, and RNA-seq data is being generated from their tumors within one week from surgery.